mathesar-foundation/mathesar-wiki/docs/team/worklogs/mukesh.md

 - Add compatibility table for comparing various personas with our features

+## 2023-09-15
+- Sync with Brent
+- Organize the community event
+- Progress on documentation for Docker images

 ## 2023-09-14
 - Write up the glossary section
 - Final review and approve backend credentials PR